abudygold/bsp-fe/README-BREADCRUMB.md

 ];
 ```

-This file centralizes your form's configuration and constants for easy reuse.

 ### 2. Prepare Your Data

-Define your form data and configuration in your component:
+Define your breadcrumb data and configuration in your component:

 ```typescript
 import { Component, inject } from '@angular/core';